irazasyed/larasupport/README.md

 ``` php
 $app->register(Irazasyed\Larasupport\Providers\ArtisanServiceProvider::class);
 ```

 Artisan Service Provider is an optional provider required only if you want `vendor:publish` command working.

 And you're done!
-You can now start installing any Laravel Package out there.
+You can now start installing any Laravel Package out there :)

 ## Available Methods

 > These helpers can be used across your Lumen project, not only with Laravel Packages.

 ### Paths

 #### public_path

 Get the fully qualified path to the `public` directory.
 You can set env variable `PUBLIC_PATH` and it'll return the same instead of the default `public`.

 #### config_path

 Get the fully qualified path to the `config` directory (Mostly used with Laravel Packages).

 #### database_path

 Get the fully qualified path to the `database` directory (Mostly used with Laravel Packages).

 ### Artisan

 #### vendor:publish

 Artisan command to Publish any publishable assets from vendor packages (Required to get Laravel Packages working!).

 ``` bash